 1971 — The second preschool, at 3030 Moorpark Avenue, opened its doors.
 An infant center is also located at the Moorpark School.

 1975 — Our third preschool joined the Action Day Nursery group.
-The Lincoln School is located in a building that’s about fifty-years-old, and used to be a farmhouse on Lincoln Avenue.
+The Lincoln School is located in a building that’s about fifty-years-old, and was formerly a farmhouse on Lincoln Avenue.
 We’re very proud of the fact that the Willow Glen Historical Society put a picture of our school in the book Old Willow Glen, which is a guide to historical landmarks in the Willow Glen area.

 1976 — The Action Day Academy of Dance originated at our Moorpark School.
-The dance program now is present at all ten of our locations, and has many dancers tapping, tumbling, and learning ballet each week.
-The highlight of our dance program is a production each year at the San Jose Center for Performing Arts
+The dance program now is present at all ten of our locations and 3 studios, and has many dancers tapping, tumbling, and learning ballet each week.
+The highlight of our dance program is a production each year at the San Jose Center for Performing Arts.

 1978 — Action Day Nurseries took over ownership of University Preschool on June 1st, 1978.
 University Preschool had been in existence in Saratoga for more than 22 years at that time.